google-deepmind/torch-distributions/doc/src/index.markdown

 ###Multivariate Gaussian

-The covariance matrix passed to multivariate gaussian functions **must** be definite positive: we do not deal with the degenerate case where some of the variance elements are null.
+The covariance matrix passed to multivariate gaussian functions needs only be positive **semi**-definite: we deal gracefully with the degenerate case of rank-deficient covariance.

 ####randomkit.multivariateGaussianPDF(x, mu, cov)